 Genealogical records and local directories for the places where Thomas Skynner painted have yielded no trace of the artist.
 The varied geographical origins of his sitters suggest, however, that Skynner was an itinerant, working in Groton, New Hampshire in September of 1846; possibly the Buffalo area of upstate New York in June of 1847; and elsewhere in New York.
 Based on the existence of the watercolors of the Grub sisters, Skynner appears to have traveled to Virginia in 1852.
 The National Gallery's two portraits of unidentified sitters are the only oil portraits of totally unknown origin.

 The location of Skynner's travels, combined with the unusual spelling of his name, suggest that the artist may have been an itinerant of Canadian birth.
 The only Skynners with the spelling of "y" rather than "i" recorded in early nineteenth-century American genealogies are Canadian.
 Perhaps Skynner either emigrated or traveled across the border from Canada to paint in New York State and northern New England, an itinerant pattern not uncommon in the nineteenth century.
 Skynner is, however, originally an English name, and it is possible, if the artist was American, that he simply kept the older spelling of his name.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]